tmm1/rbtrace/README.md

 * add some simple tests
 * switch ipc to msgpack instead of csv
-* use proper option parser to bin/rbtrace
+* use proper option parser in bin/rbtrace
   * add -t and -tt for start timestamps
+  * add -T to toggle duration timestamps
   * add -o to write trace output to a file
   * add -p to provide pid
   * add -c to read trace definitions from conf file